louisebphansen/assignment-5-evaluating-environmental-impact-louisebphansen/README.md

 ### Assignment description

 For this assignment, I want you to go back to all four of previous assignments in Language Analytics.
-For each assignment, I want you to use CodeCarbone to measure the environmental impact of your code in terms of CO₂eq.
+For each assignment, I want you to use CodeCarbon to measure the environmental impact of your code in terms of CO₂eq.
 You should specifically address the following questions:

 - Which assignment generated the most emissions in terms of CO₂eq?
 Explain why this might be.
 - Which specific tasks generated the most emissions in terms of CO₂eq?
 Again, explain why this might be.